naemon/naemon.github.io/documentation/usersguide/configmain.md

 <td><font color="red"><b>allow_circular_dependencies=1</b></font></td>
 </tr>
 </table>
 Allow circular dependencies in naemon's host graph.
+When this is disabled, the host graph must be a Directed Acyclic Graph.

 Enabling this will cause following to stop working:

 * scheduling and propagating downtime
 * enabling/disabling and propagation notifications